elmtree-askmo/cloudcannon-app/content/learn/education-studies/why-is-lifelong-learning-important-for-personal-and-professional-life.md

 score: -1.0
 related_article1:
     id: 165918
+    title: >-
-    title: What skills are required for different types of assessments in exam preparation?
+        What skills are required for different types of assessments in exam preparation?
     subject: Education Studies
     url: /learn/education-studies/questions/what-skills-are-required-for-different-types-of-assessments-in-exam-preparation
 related_article2:
-    id: 165916
+    id: 165907
-    title: How does geography function as a social construct in influencing cultural identity?
+    title: >-
+        How can students become involved in the research community at a university?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-geography-function-as-a-social-construct-in-influencing-cultural-identity
+    url: /learn/education-studies/questions/how-can-students-become-involved-in-the-research-community-at-a-university
 related_article3:
-    id: 165908
+    id: 165915
+    title: >-
-    title: What are the stages of academic progression in independent research?
+        What is the significance of the Bologna Accord in understanding academic credit systems?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-stages-of-academic-progression-in-independent-research
+    url: /learn/education-studies/questions/what-is-the-significance-of-the-bologna-accord-in-understanding-academic-credit-systems
 related_article4:
-    id: 165914
+    id: 165919
-    title: How can students effectively balance study and personal life through time management?
+    title: >-
+        Why is the PDF document format preferred for academic submissions?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-students-effectively-balance-study-and-personal-life-through-time-management
+    url: /learn/education-studies/questions/why-is-the-pdf-document-format-preferred-for-academic-submissions
 related_article5:
-    id: 165915
+    id: 165907
-    title: What is the significance of the Bologna Accord in understanding academic credit systems?
+    title: >-
+        How can students become involved in the research community at a university?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-significance-of-the-bologna-accord-in-understanding-academic-credit-systems
+    url: /learn/education-studies/questions/how-can-students-become-involved-in-the-research-community-at-a-university
 ---

 &nbsp;